ralphcomplido/Giphy-API/README.md

                 animalDiv.append(image);
                 $("#animals").prepend(animalDiv);```

---To pause or play the GIF animation, we use this code inside AJAX:
+	- To pause or play the GIF animation, we use this code inside AJAX:
 ```$(".gif").on("click", function() {
                 var state = $(this).attr("data-state");
                 if (state === "still") {
                     $(this).attr("src", $(this).attr("data-animate"));
                     $(this).attr("data-state", "animate");